 Overview of Ear Infections in Dogs

 Otitis externa, commonly referred to as an “ear infection”, is an ear condition characterized by inflammation of the dog’s external ear canal.
-It is particularly prevalent in dogs with long, floppy ears.
+It is particularly prevalent in dogs with long, floppy ears and is relatively uncommon in cats.
 Ear infections represent one of the top 10 reasons dogs present to veterinarians and may affect up to 20 percent of dogs.

 Infections are caused by fungus, bacteria or parasites.
 Laboratory tests can help to determine the underlying cause of the infection.
 Ear mites can cause 5-10% of ear infections in dogs.